 - Remove from the oven and uncover.
 Check to see that the short ribs are fork tender.
 If so, place them on a serving platter.

-- Remove the vegetables and bay leaves from the sauce.
+- Remove the vegetables and bay leaves from the sauce, reserving the mushrooms.
 With a large spoon, skim any fat from the top of the remaining liquid.
 On the stovetop, cook down the remaining sauce to achieve the desired gravy thickness.
 If needed, mix cornstarch and water to make a slurry and add to the pot.
 Adjust with more beef stock to thin it out.

 YOUR SEAT AT THE TABLE: If you like this Cajun cooking story and Cajun recipe then accept my personal invitation to subscribe by entering your email at the bottom or top right of this page.
 It’s quick and painless.
 You will receive an email alert and be the first to see when new Cajun cooking stories and Cajun recipes are added.
 Thanks, George.